HTDerekLiu/SpecCoarsen_MATLAB/README.md

 # Spectral Coarsening
 This is the MATLAB implementation of "Spectral Coarsening of Geometric Operators" [Liu et al. 2019].
-Theonly dependency is the gptoolbox ```https://github.com/alecjacobson/gptoolbox```.
+The only dependency is the gptoolbox ```https://github.com/alecjacobson/gptoolbox```.

 ### bibtex
 ```